 - Purchase fresh, high-quality ingredients.
 Avoid ingredients that are seasoned, heavily processed, or canned

 - Prepare your cooking area by keeping it clear of foods that may be harmful to your dog

 - Use a food scale to measure out the ingredients

 - Cook the ingredients as directed and mix in any supplements

-- Place the food in the dog bowl or a container to store in the freezer or fridge.
+- Divide up the homemade dog food in proportions for single servings.
+Place a serving in a dog bowl for immediate consumption or a container to store in the freezer or fridge for meals down the road.
 You should avoid feeding homemade dog food that has been in the freezer for more than six months.
 When you first start cooking for your dog, we recommend making smaller quantities to see how your dog adjusts to the new foods.